Q&A forums can be a treasure trove of interesting questions that turn out to have counter-intuitive answers.

 The real reason

 That was it!
-The primary key column was not in memory when the query started and HANA had to load it in order to perform the materialization.
+The primary key column was not in memory when the query started and HANA had to load it to perform the materialization.

 LOAD table_name ALL I forced the table to be completely loaded into memory before running the TOP 1000 query again and now the runtime was much better.